 Not too long ago, I scanned a 3,000 mummy.
 What can (and can't) be concluded based on his perspicuously elongated skull shape, known as dolicocephy (elongated head)?

-I recently posted about my scanning of a 3,000 year old mummy, Neskhons.
+I posted before about my scanning of a 3,000 year old mummy, Neskhons.
 Now, by analyzing the data in several different ranges of electron density, I've found something unexpected: inside the mummy's torso are 4 small funerary amulets.

-New Scientist magazine recently featured my time perception research as their cover story.
+New Scientist magazine features David Eagleman's time perception research as their cover story.

 Coming Oct 2017AmazonIndieBound